 Don't worry, I promise not to spam you!

 - If you arenโt eating the burritos right away, I like to leave the burritos unbrowned, then brown them right before I am ready to eat them.
-That way it heats the burrito up and crisps it at the same time.
+That way, it heats the burrito and crisps it at the same time.

-- Normally I make more like 10 burritos at a time since I have enough carnitas meat, tortillas, and lots of roasted chiles.
+- Normally, I make a large batch of about 10 burritos at a time since I have enough carnitas meat, tortillas, and lots of roasted chiles.

 Video